 The Social Justice Talks event celebrates the Willamette’s Social Justice and Equity Law Journal.
 The journal is the first of its kind in Oregon and seeks to become an outlet for increased discussion on issues such as race, class, gender, and sexuality in the Oregon legal community and beyond.

 - Corrine Cole-Detainment: "How the Governments of the United States and Australia Choose to Secure Borders through Inhumane Means" This article is about the parallels of Australia and United States boarder control.
 In their presentation they will convey updates to the current board crisis in this country.

-- Ernie Mejia- "El Peligro de Ser Igual: The Danger of Being the "Same"" Wil discuss the reality of what Latino segregation was, through the landmark case of Mendez v.
+- Ernie Mejia- "El Peligro de Ser Igual: The Danger of Being the 'Same'".
+Discusses the reality of what Latino segregation was, through the landmark case of Mendez v.
 Westminster, the first successful Latino desegregation case in California.
 He will share his deeply personal story as it demonstrates the characteristics of what it means to be different, or from the non-dominate culture.